• Skip to primary navigation

 Poke a few holes (or cut a fancy design) into your top crust.
 Place it on the top and lightly press the edges together to seal the pie.
 Cut off any overhang and crimp the edges.

-Bake your Schnitz pies in the bottom half of the oven (Not on the very bottom, position your rack just below the middle) for about 15 minutes at 425 degrees.
+Bake your Amish Schnitz pies in the bottom half of the oven (Not on the very bottom, position your rack just below the middle) for about 15 minutes at 425 degrees.
 Reduce the temperature to 350 degrees and continue baking for another 30 - 35 minutes.

-Schnitz Pie Recipe Amish
+PA Dutch Schnitz Pie

 But this is a very common pie in Lancaster County, Pennsylvania.
-And if you ever find yourself visiting that area look for an Amish bakery and try their Schnitz pie.
-And also their Shoofly pie.
+And if you ever find yourself visiting that area, look for an Amish bakery and try their Schnitz pie, and also their Shoofly pie.
 These are two unique and delicious Amish pies.

 More Amish Pie Recipes

-Chocolate Shoofly Pie
+• Chocolate Shoofly Pie

-Dutch Apple Pie Recipe with crumb topping
+• Dutch Apple Pie Recipe with crumb topping

 Amish-baked-Apple-snitz-pie